The Bridge of Sighs (poem): Illustrations

 The poem was widely anthologised and frequently illustrated in books of Victorian poetry, including an etching by Sir John Everett Millais in 1858.
 It was also set to music by Reinhold Ludwig Herman (1849–1919).
-Along with Hood's other notable serious poem, The Song of the Shirt, it influenced several Victorian artists.
+Along with Hood's other notable serious poem, "The Song of the Shirt", it influenced several Victorian artists.
 Paintings inspired by the poem included Augustus Egg's Past and Present (1858; Tate, London), Abraham Solomon's untraced Drowned!
 Drowned! and G.F.
 Watts's Found Drowned (Watts Gallery, Compton, Surrey).
 The poem was also illustrated in a bas-relief on Hood's tomb.

-Popular Culture
+Popular culture

-Michael Jackson is rumoured to have written the song Little Susie, when he was around 19 years of age, in the late 1970's.
+Michael Jackson is rumoured to have written the song Little Susie, when he was around 19 years of age, in the late 1970s.
 Exploring similar subject matter, Jackson quotes some of the poem's lines in the song.